pauln17/Reddit-Clone/README.md

 - Chakra

 ### Key Features
-Firebase v9 Authentication
+- Firebase v9 Authentication
-Customized Feeds
+- Customized Feeds
-Create Communities
+- Create Communities
-Create Posts
+- Create Posts
-Create Comments
+- Create Comments
-Top Communities
+- Top Communities
-Dropdown Navigation
+- Dropdown Navigation
-Voting Functionality
+- Voting Functionality

+### Notes
+To clone this repository and run it on your local system, you will need to create your own Firebase project and add the required information alongside enabling Firestore, Storage and adding the required indexes.

+For more information on creating your own Firebase project, visit: https://firebase.google.com/docs/auth/web/start#web-modular-api